-5. Rural connectivity
+5) Rural connectivity

 There is a need to address disparity in the level of connectivity across the sub region to ensure that transport networks and the sub-regional economy remain inclusive.
-Poor connectivity is a particular issue in some rural communities, most notably in the south western part of the sub-region and parts of Mid Cheshire.
+Poor connectivity is a particular issue in some rural communities, in particular in the south western part of the sub-region and also parts of Mid Cheshire.

 These are areas where public transport provision is generally poorer and connectivity to strategic highways is weaker.
-Commonly these issues arise because of a lower frequency of rural services, limited coordination with increasingly varied shift patterns, and insufficient parking at key transport hubs, such as rail stations.
-As a result, this is encouraging a higher dependency on car use and is restricting access to potential job opportunities.